MEMBERS AND FRIENDS

 - Check to see where water is coming in both the pilot house and mainly the chart room.
 Walls in the chart room may need to be removed.
 Please Note: Haz mat respirator, Haz mat suit, secured plastic bags and haz mat vacuum will need to be used.

 - Floor just below the chart room entrance door is falling in.
 The old floor needs to be cut out and replaced.
 SPM would like to have tile put back in after repaired/replaced.
+This cannot be started until the water leaks are found and repaired.

 - Polish Brass as needed – (Jeff Lee)